Northern Blossom Flower Farm in Atok is a must visit. Let me tell you why.

 Do note that these prices may change without prior notice.

-- Register first at the Paoay Barangay Hall just behind the restaurant.
+- If you want to check out other tourist spots in Atok, register first at the Paoay Barangay Hall just behind the Marosan’s restaurant.
 There’s no registration fee, but you can donate if you want.

 Then, they’ll provide you the details on how to get to the farm.
 It will take you around 5 minutes to walk to Northern Blossom flower farm.
 If you think you’re lost, simply ask the locals where Lany’s is as it is the common term they use to refer to the farm.

 If you’re up for some adventure, you can inquire at the Paoay Barangay Hall.
 They offer tours to Mt.
 Timbak, Grotto, Sakura Park and Northern Blossom flower farm in Atok.